 Examples include the construction of a new badger set on site, the provision of a new home for common lizards, screening for wintering birds and the provision of bat and bird boxes on new developments.

 We also look carefully at all aspects of design to ensure that we fit in with the setting.
 This includes carefully designed lighting, delivery hours restrictions, appropriate landscaping schemes, building materials, installation of electric vehicle charging points, awareness of any important views and participation in the consideration contractors scheme with our construction partners.

-As a company, we constantly review our internal practices such as reuse and recycle, all new vehicles must be hybrid or electric and check the quality of our product suppliers’ environmental standards including their social value policies.
+As a company, we constantly review our internal practices such as reuse and recycle and we check the quality of our product suppliers’ environmental standards including their social value policies.

 Construction is always going to be a disruptive exercise but we work hard to minimise the impact on local communities and to provide high quality sustainable buildings.

 Feel free to contact us for any further information.